-How to insert a hyperlink in Microsoft Word
+How to add or remove a hyperlink in Word, Excel, and PowerPoint

-In Microsoft Word, there are times when a link to a web page is required.
-Or sometimes, a link to a location in the same document is needed as some are quite lengthy.
-Links can be useful for directing others who read the document to a specific site or adding a bibliography to a school assignment.
-Adding this type of link, called a hyperlink, can be done by following the steps below.
+In Microsoft Word, Excel, and PowerPoint, you may want to add a link to a web page or a specific location in the same document.
+Links help direct others who read the document, spreadsheet, or slides to a certain site or add a bibliography to a school assignment.
+To add this type of link (called a hyperlink), follow the steps below.

-- Type the appropriate text in the Word document.
+- Type the appropriate text on the page.

 - With your mouse or keyboard, highlight the text you want to turn into a hyperlink.
 For example, in the picture below, the text "ComputerHope website" is highlighted.

-- In the menu bar or Ribbon at the top of the Word program window, click the Insert tab.
+- In the menu bar or Ribbon at the top of the Word, Excel, or PowerPoint program window, click the Insert tab.

-- On the Insert tab, in the Links section, click the Hyperlink option.
+- On the Insert tab, in the Links section, click the Hyperlink or Link option.

-Tip: You can also press the keyboard shortcut Ctrl+k to insert a hyperlink on any highlighted text.
+You can also press the keyboard shortcut Ctrl+K to insert a hyperlink on any highlighted text.

-As you can see in the image below, the highlighted text is now a hyperlink, set to the desired web page.
+As shown in the image below, the highlighted text is now a hyperlink, set to the desired web page.

-Tip: To set the highlighted text to link to a location in the same document, click the Place in This Document option on the left side.
+To set the highlighted text to link to a location in the same document, click the Place in This Document option on the left side of the Insert Hyperlink window.
 You can then select a place to link to in the document.